Introduction to ReactPHP and Websockets 2.0

 use custom JS events

-Nothing happening much yet, how about we try this in two browsers?
+Nothing much happening yet, how about we try this in two browsers?

 Distributing the message